Hamza-Faarooq/Hamza-Faarooq/README.md

 ## About Me
-- 🎓 Engineering undergrad at [IIT Kharagpur, India](https://www.iitkgp.ac.in), with a passion for Programming, AI/ML, Data Science (with Python & SQL), Data Analytics, Finance, and Consultancy.
+- 🎓 Engineering undergrad at [IIT Kharagpur, India](https://www.iitkgp.ac.in), with a passion for Programming, AI/ML, Data Science (with Python & SQL), Data Analytics.
-- 📍 Currently based in Faizabad, Uttar Pradesh, India.
 - 💻 Love working on projects related to Data Science, Analytics, and ML.
 - 🌌 Huge interest in Astrophysics and Astronomy.
-Wrote three review papers while in high school on topics like Black Holes, Tolman-Volkoff-Oppenheimer limit, and the life cycle of stars with Mathematics.
-- 🏏 A huge cricket (in general Sports fan), I have written more than 800 articles on sports since 2015, accumulating over 180k views on Quora.
+- 🏏 A huge cricket (in general Sports fan), I have written more than 800 articles on sports since 2015, accumulating over 650k views on Quora.

 ## Education